aternosgames/concepts/.github/ISSUE_TEMPLATE/minigame-suggestion.md

 *Add any images or videos to explain the basic concept further*

 ### Maps
-*How big show the maps be, what should be the general theme, what are important spots to consider?*
+*How big should the maps be, what should be the general theme, what are important spots to consider?*

 ### Additional information
 *Anything else to add?*